Chymyst/chymyst-core/docs/chymyst02.md

 # Blocking vs. non-blocking molecules

-So far, we have used molecules whose injection was a non-blocking call:
+So far, we have used molecules whose emission was a non-blocking call:
-Injecting a molecule, such as `a(123)`, immediately returns `Unit` but performs a concurrent side effect (adding a new molecule to the soup).
+Emitting a molecule, such as `a(123)`, immediately returns `Unit` but performs a concurrent side effect (adding a new molecule to the soup).
 Such molecules are called **non-blocking**.

 An important feature of the chemical machine is the ability to define **blocking molecules**.
-Just like non-blocking molecules, a blocking molecule can be injected into the soup with a value.
+Just like non-blocking molecules, a blocking molecule can be emitted into the soup with a value.
 However, there are two major differences:

-- injecting a blocking molecule will return a **reply value**, which is supplied by some reaction that consumed that blocking molecule;
+- emitting a blocking molecule will return a **reply value**, which is supplied by some reaction that consumed that blocking molecule;
-- injecting a blocking molecule will block the injecting process, until some reaction consumes the blocking molecule and sends the reply value.
+- emitting a blocking molecule will block the emitting process, until some reaction consumes the blocking molecule and sends the reply value.

 Here is an example of declaring a blocking molecule: